jrodriguezMgCg/SportRxTemplate/README.md

  * To prevent administrative menu items from appearing twice, you may hide the "Management" menu block.

+  OR

+### Configuration

+The module has no menu or modifiable settings.
+There is no configuration.
+When enabled, the module will prevent the links from appearing.
+To get the links back, disable the module and clear caches.

 <!-- USAGE EXAMPLES -->
 ## Usage